simonmichael/hledger/doc/manual.md

 files and caching.
 One can also serve the files in a separate domain to reduce cookies overhead.

+The web app detects changes in journal files, showing the new data on the next request.
+(It does not currently detect changes in CSV or rules files.)

 **Note:** unlike any other hledger command, `web` can alter existing journal data, via the edit form.
 A numbered backup of the file is saved on each edit, normally (ie if file permissions allow, disk is not full, etc.)